blischalk/blischalk-jekyll/_posts/2023-04-29-zero-downatime-api-shared-secret-rotation.md

 ## Conclusion

 I hope this blog post helps to make secret rotation a little less intimidating and more approachable for engineers.
 This solution does have its weaknesses.
 One weakness is that every failed token validtion triggers a call to AWS to refresh to token.
 This may or may not be an issue for an internal api but with a service like secrets manager that charges per api call, it might not be something you want someone to pound on and run up your bills.
-To address this the code could be updated to be more robust and implement a ttl of time between refreshes, that way the app would only attempt to refresh every so often instead constantly.
+To address this the code could be updated to be more robust and implement a ttl of time between refreshes, that way the app would only attempt to refresh every so often instead of on each failure.

-This post has been focused on the api server side of the secret rotation but how might the client get updated?
+This post has been focused on the api server side of the secret rotation but how might a client service handle rotation when a shared secret is updated?
 It would actually be very similar to how the server handles the rotation but this post has become pretty lengthy so I'll save that for my next post.